 They also have body care products to help with acne on other body parts as well.

-In their largest available kit, Rael has put together a 9-step skincare system to bring your teens and tweens healthy and glowing skin.
-Even though Rael focuses on providing products that cater to people with periods, they are safe for all skin types and sensitivities without any of the harsh or toxic chemicals.
+Even though Rael focuses on providing products that cater to people with periods, they also have skincare that’s safe for all skin types and sensitivities (including acne!).

 This kit is focused on healing zits at every stage with its transparent zit stickers teens can subtly wear anywhere from school to the gym.
 They’re even waterproof and can be used with makeup.

 ZitSticka states that its products are free from harmful ingredients.
-We did notice that the sunscreen Megashade™ has some questionable ingredients, so that’s the only product that we don’t recommend.
+I did notice that the sunscreen Megashade™ has some questionable ingredients, so that’s the only product that we don’t recommend.

 The “Glass Skin Kit” set is a must-have for your teen’s skincare routine, which includes a creamy face wash with soothing plant extracts that won the 2021 Byrdie Eco Beauty Award.